Scheduled MonumentsEnglandRaddon Hill: a Neolithic causewayed enclosure and later hillfort

 What is Raddon Hill: a Neolithic causewayed enclosure and later hillfort?

-Raddon Hill is a Neolithic causewayed enclosure located in Devon, England, which represents an important example of early Neolithic monumental architecture in the South West.
+Raddon Hill is a Neolithic causewayed enclosure and later Iron Age hillfort situated in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016259.

 Who is responsible for protecting Raddon Hill: a Neolithic causewayed enclosure and later hillfort?